Department Chair and Faculty Advisor for

 The Anthropology Curriculum

-Physical Anthropology (Anthropology 101-Human Biological Evolution) is the course that receives the greatest enrollment because it fulfills the general education requirement in the biological sciences.
-Over the years we have developed an anthropology collection consisting of human and primate skeletal material, fossil casts, archaeological material, and much more to use in teaching this class.
-The other course that fits into this category is Anthropology 119, Introduction to Forensic Anthropology.
+Physical Anthropology involves investigating our origins and biological diversity.
+Physical Anthropology (Anthropology 101-Human Biological Evolution and the Anthropology 111, Lab) are the courses that receive the greatest enrollment because they fulfill the general education requirement in the biological sciences.
+Over the years we have developed an anthropology collection consisting of human and primate skeletal material, fossil casts, archaeological material, and much more to use in teaching these classes.
+The other courses that fit into this category are Anthropology 118, The Fundamentals of Forensic Anthropology and Anthropology 119, Introduction to Forensic Anthropology.

 Anthropology is an active participant in the PACE program.
 Anthropology 101 and 102 are routinely offered.
 Anthropology 101, 102, and 121 are frequently given as honors classes.
 We are also active in the Oasis/Encore program participating in the faculty lecture series each semester.